Yorivel/Dynamic-Wardrobe/docs/places.md

 # Custom Places

 {% hint style="warning" %}
-**Not all locations are compatible.** Place detection works in two ways: (1) entrance proximity when the game reports a matching location enum, and (2) scene tier transition for elevators and loading zones.
-Open-air locations without either trigger can't be detected.
+**Not all locations are compatible.** Place detection works in three ways: (1) entrance proximity when the game reports a matching location enum, (2) scene tier transition for elevators and loading zones, and (3) status effect detection for modded venues that lack unique enums or tier transitions.
+Open-air locations without any of these triggers can't be detected.
 {% endhint %}

 For compatible locations, add the entrance coordinates to `UserConfig/CustomPlaces.reds` and the mod handles the rest.